akash-d-dev/Auto-quiz-solver-extension/README.md

 **No!** The extension automatically detects when you navigate to a quiz page using smart URL detection.
 Just click on quiz modules normally, and the extension activates instantly.

 ### 🔹 **How to Prevent Fullscreen Mode?**
-Use the Auto Start feature:
+**Method 1: Use Fullscreen Bypass (Recommended)**
-1. Enable **Auto Start** in the extension popup.
+1. Enable **Fullscreen Bypass** in the extension popup (On by default).
+2. Enable **Auto Start**.
+3. Navigate to any quiz page - the extension handles everything automatically!

+**Method 2: Manual Background Loading**
-2. Open quiz module pages in background tabs (don't switch to them immediately).
+1. Open quiz module pages in background tabs (Ctrl+Click or Middle Mouse).
+2. Don't switch to them immediately.
-3. The extension will start the quiz automatically in the background.
+3. Wait 5-10 seconds for the quiz to load.
-4. When you switch to the tab, the quiz won't go fullscreen.
+4. Switch to the tab - quiz is running without fullscreen mode!

 ---